-K-State specialist shares tech tips
+K-State specialist shares tech tips before - and after -- severe weather events

 K-State Research and Extension news service

 MANHATTAN, Kan. - With spring comes awareness of severe weather - plus the need to plan ahead - and this year is no exception, said Jan Steen, community vitality specialist with K-State Research and Extension.